hughbris/grav-plugin-cornercat/README.md

 fill: '#151513' # background colour or SVG 'fill'
 animated: true # whether the cat waves on hover
 position: right # which top corner your cat prefers
+repository: hughbris/grav-plugin-cornercat # link destination Github repo (only the owner/repo): change this or I get the kudos
 ```

 Note that if you use the admin plugin, a file with your configuration, and named cornercat.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.